Top 5 Northern Italian Cheeses

 Gorgonzola Lombardy & Piedmont

 Traditional Gorgonzola Piccante (‘spicy’) is aged at least 3 months and has a firm texture and strong sharp sweetness; though the more commonly seen Gorgonzola is Dolce (‘sweet’).
-Developed in the 1930s, it’s higher in fat, younger, softer, luscious, and slightly sweet with less blue mould.
+Developed in the 1930s, it’s higher in fat, younger, softer, luscious, and slightly sweet with less blue mould: it makes a beautiful pasta sauce with walnuts.
 Cheese is no longer produced in Gorgonzola itself, which is now an outlying suburb of Milan.

 Read More